sunkanmii/Shop-Carter/README.md

 # Shop-Carter
-This repo contains the program I will be using in an upcoming article.
+This repo contains the program for the Client-side storage article - https://sunkanmi.hashnode.dev/client-side-storage-part-1.